-Practicing personal courage is necessary if you want to really resolve conflicts at work.
+Practicing personal courage is necessary if you want to successfully resolve conflicts at work.
 It is much easier and much safer to ignore the necessary conflict and play ostrich.
 Unfortunately, unresolved conflict tends to escalate.
 It never really disappears because it simmers just below the surface.

 At that point, a full-blown rolling, constant boiling is seen on the surface of the water.